hosseinpro/smartcardPage/README.md

 - `cardreaderDisconnect` : Disconnects from a smartcard.
 - `cardreaderTransmit` : Sends a smartcard command (APDU) to a smartcard and receives its response.

-# Compile and Run
+## Compile and Run

 smartcardPage is developed using [ReactJS](https://reactjs.org) and [Bootstrap 4](https://getbootstrap.com).
 It also uses [Axios](https://github.com/axios) as HTTP client library to call smartcardBridge HTTP services.
 Actually, smartcardBridge and smartcardPage are two separate independent projects which you may download each one and compile it independently.

-To compile smartcardPage, you must install NPM or another package manager, and run this commands:
+To compile smartcardPage, you must install NPM or another package manager, and run these commands:

 1. Download smartcardPage's source code with: